Autosomal Recessive: Cystic Fibrosis, Sickle Cell Anemia, Tay-Sachs Disease

 Examples of autosomal recessive disorders include cystic fibrosis, sickle cell anemia, and Tay-Sachs disease.

-Cystic fibrosis (CF) is one of the most common, inherited, single-gene disorders in Caucasians.
-About one in 3,000 Caucasian babies is born with CF. People with CF secrete abnormal body fluids.
-This includes unusual sweat and a thick mucus that prevents the body from properly cleansing the lungs.
-The mucus interrupts the function of vital organs and leads to chronic infections.
-Classic CF also involves the pancreas and causes decreased absorption of essential nutrients.
-Life expectancy for individuals with CF has improved.
+Cystic fibrosis (CF) is a common, inherited, single-gene disorder, in Caucasians.
+People with CF produce mucus that is abnormally thick and sticky that can damage body organs.
+The mucus interrupts the function of vital organs especially the lungs, and leads to chronic infections.
+CF also involves the pancreas and causes decreased absorption of essential nutrients and reproductive system damage.
+With improved treatment and management of the disease, affected people may live well into adulthood.
 Ultimately, death most often occurs from respiratory failure.
 Other people with variants of CF may have only lung involvement, sinusitis, or infertility.

 Sickle cell anemia

-Sickle cell anemia is another of the most common, inherited, single-gene disorders in African-Americans.
-About one in 500 African-American babies is born with sickle cell anemia.
-About one in 12 African-American people carries the gene for this disease.
+Sickle cell anemia is another common, inherited, single-gene disorder in African-Americans.
+About 1 in 500 African-American babies is born with sickle cell anemia.
+About 1 in 12 African-American people carries the gene for this disease.
 Sickle cell disease involves the red blood cells, or hemoglobin, and their ability to carry oxygen.
 Normal hemoglobin cells are smooth, round, and flexible, like the letter "O." They can easily move through the vessels in our bodies.
-Sickle cell hemoglobin cells are stiff and sticky.
-When they lose their oxygen, they form into the shape of a sickle, or the letter "C." These sickle cells tend to cluster together and cannot easily move through the blood vessels.
+Sickle cells are stiff and sticky.
+When they lose their oxygen, they form into the shape of a sickle, or the letter "C." These sickle cells tend to cluster together and can't easily move through the blood vessels.
 The cluster causes a blockage and stops the movement of healthy, normal, oxygen-carrying blood.
 This blockage is what causes the painful and damaging complications of sickle cell disease.

 Tay-Sachs disease is a fatal disorder in children (usually by age 5) that causes a progressive degeneration of the central nervous system.
 It is caused by the absence of an enzyme called hexosaminidase A (or hex A).
 Without hex A, a fatty substance builds up on the nerve cells in the body, particularly the brain.
 The process begins early in pregnancy when the baby is developing.
 It is not apparent until several months after the birth.
 To date, there is no cure for Tay-Sachs.
-Dr. Tay and Dr. Sachs, who originally described this condition, noted that most Tay-Sachs babies were usually of eastern European Jewish origin.
-About one in 27 persons of Ashkenazi Jewish ancestry carries the Tay-Sachs gene.
+About 1 in 27 persons of European Ashkenazi Jewish ancestry carries the Tay-Sachs gene.